top of page

 • relationship and trust building.

-The network is establishing collaboration norms across the cash value chain to enable actors to form rapid, reliable partnerships to share responsibilities based on the strengths of each organisation.
-By deploying in-country facilitators and managers, CCD also works to overcome barriers, ensuring that all actors, including local NGOs, the private sector, and governments, have the opportunity to form productive partnerships that enable them to embark on larger projects using a common approach to technical and operational cash coordination.
+The network is working to establish norms of collaboration across the cash value chain.
+This will enable actors to form partnerships quickly and reliably based on each organisation's strengths.
+CCD deploys in-country facilitators and managers to overcome barriers that prevent local NGOs, governments, and the private sector from forming productive partnerships.
+This ensures that all actors can embark on larger projects that use a common technical and operational cash coordination approach.

 The model strives to be more cost-efficient in that it: